Using Next/Image with custom loader configurations

 - Validate

-remotePatternshostname and protocol exact match against your DAM CNAME. - Insert
+remotePatternshostname and protocol exactly match your DAM CNAME. - Insert

-console.log(url.toString())inside the loader function to inspect query preservation before deployment. - Implement an
+console.log(url.toString())inside the loader to inspect query preservation before deployment. - Implement an

-onErrorfallback to a static placeholder to prevent layout collapse. - Clear the
+onErrorfallback to prevent layout collapse. - Clear the

-.nextcache directory and restart the server to purge stale module references.
+.nextcache and restart the dev server to purge stale module references.

 <Image